WICG/color-api/README.md

 ### Define colors over an extended range

 Ths simplifies use of HDR, especially on platforms like WebGPU or WebGL which are not inherently color managed (all operatons happen in a single color space)

+### ICC Profiles

+An earlier version of this draft had `iccProfile` as a property of `ColorSpace` objects.
+However, that would require the entire API to be async, which significantly complicates use cases.
+Therefore, it was deemed better to have an async `ColorSpace.load()` method that returns a regular `ColorSpace` object.